 There are various types of kumite.
 Students begin with the most basic and move up to freestyle kumite or “jiyu kumite”.
 The basic kumite in Shotokan Karate, gohon kumite, uses a five-step prearranged attack and defense/counter technique.
 This allows a beginner student to begin developing a feel for how to defend against a real attack.

 Each type of kumite is progressively harder and less structured, thereby requiring the student to defend and attack without a pre-determined set of moves.
 Multiple attackers are also gradually introduced, helping the student develop an awareness of their surroundings, even amidst a fight.
-The most advanced type, as we mentioned, is jiyu kumite that most closely resembles a real fight.
+The most advanced type, as we mentioned, is jiyu kumite which most closely resembles a real fight.

 Is a Kumite Fight like a Real Fight?